gurinina/2025_IntroR_and_RStudio/lessons/08-introR-data-wrangling2.md

 metadata[ , 3]
 ```

 What kind of data structure does this output appear to be?
 It looks different from the data frame, and we really just see a series of values output, indicating a vector data structure.
 This happens be default if just selecting a single column from a data frame.
 R will drop to the simplest data structure possible.
-Since a single column in a data frame is really just a vector, R will output a vector data structure as the simplest data structure.
 Oftentimes we would like to keep our single column as a data frame.
-To do this, there is an argument we can add when subsetting called `drop`, meaning do we want to drop down to the simplest data structure.
-By default it is `TRUE`, but we can change it's value to `FALSE` in order to keep the output as a data frame.
+To do this, there is an argument we can add when subsetting called `drop`, by changing it's value to `FALSE` the output is kept as a data frame.

 ```r
 # Extract third column as a data frame